hikmat30ce/Workday-Webservices-Client/README.md

 # WD-Human-Resources
-This script will be expose all workday webservice operations in Human_Resources
+This script will be expose all workday webservice operations